controllerface/bvge/README.md

 - [Main.Memory](https://github.com/controllerface/bvge/blob/main/src/main/java/com/controllerface/bvge/Main.java): CPU/GPU Boundary
   - This subclass of Main provides a centralized point where CPU code (Java) can interact with memory buffers created on the GPU
   - When a new object is spawned, this subclass delegates to calls to the GPU, which actually puts the object into memory
-  - the current design requires objects are be created all at once, essentially atomically
-  - this ensures that buffers remain "aligned", vital when entities must be deleted
+  - The current design requires objects are created atomically, with all their components stored before the components of the next object.
+This ensures that buffers remain aligned, vital when entities must be deleted.
-  - THIS MECHANISM IS NOT THREAD SAFE!
-ONLY ONE THREAD CAN CREATE OBJECTS AT A TIME!
+  - _**This mechanism is not thread safe. only one thread can create objects at a time**_

 - [Models](https://github.com/controllerface/bvge/blob/main/src/main/java/com/controllerface/bvge/geometry/Models.java): FBX model Loader